jefago/tiny-markdown-editor/README.md

 ## Motivation
 TinyMDE was motivated by wanting to improve on [EasyMDE](https://github.com/Ionaru/easy-markdown-editor) which is extremely flexible but had two shortcomings:

-- It depends on [Code Mirror](https://codemirror.net/) for editing and formatting.
+- EasyMDE depends on [Code Mirror](https://codemirror.net/) for editing and formatting.
 CodeMirror is a full fledged and customizable in-browser code editor, and has a price: EasyMDE's JS file is 280kb in size.
 TinyMDE is less than 70kb (less than a quarter of EasyMDE's size), the "tiny" version without the toolbar even below 60kb!
 - CodeMirror doesn't work well on mobile, at least not for writing prose: mobile phone OS auto-correction functionality, which many people rely on to quickly type on mobile, is not supported by CodeMirror.

 ## Install TinyMDE